Action-guided generation of 3D functionality segmentation data: Method

 \textbf{Functional elements arrangement.} We select candidate objects based on the fine-grained arrangement of their functional parts.
 A prompt like ``\textit{open the bottom door of the oven}'' requires an asset to have multiple, vertically arranged doors that satisfy the spatial constraint.
-For each candidate object retrieved in the previous step, we process all part masks ($\text{M}_s$) labeled \funobj.
+For each candidate object retrieved in the previous step, we process all part masks from $\text{M}_s$ that are labeled \funobj.
 We compute parts' 3D centroids, discard the depth coordinate (Z), and normalize the X and Y coordinates, yielding a set of 2D centroids for each candidate object.
 We then enhance the label names using the \targetassets hierarchy metadata.
-We concatenate the label of the functional element (\eg{}, ``\textit{handle}") with its parent object's label (\eg{}, ``\textit{door}"), resulting in detailed names like ``\textit{door handle}."
-This is critical for disambiguating elements in complex furniture (\eg{}, distinguishing a door handle from a drawer handle on the same cabinet).
-The LLM is then given the object's 2D centroids, the enriched part labels, the functional prompt (\descr), and a defined frame of reference (\eg{}, Y=0 is the bottom, Y=1 is the top).
+We concatenate the label of the functional element (\eg, ``\textit{handle}'') with its parent object's label (\eg, ``\textit{door}''), resulting in detailed names like ``\textit{door handle}.''
+This is critical for disambiguating elements in complex furniture (\eg, distinguishing a door handle from a drawer handle on the same cabinet).
+The LLM is then given the object's 2D centroids, the enriched part labels, the action \descr, and a defined frame of reference (\eg, $Y=0$ is the bottom, $Y=1$ is the top).
 The LLM is instructed to judge the coherence between the part arrangement and the prompt's constraints.
-This step is designed to discard objects whose functional elements do not match the required arrangement (\eg{}, eliminating an object if the prompt demands ``\textit{open the left closet door}'' but no clear leftmost door exists).
+This step is designed to discard objects whose functional elements do not match the required arrangement (\eg, eliminating an object if the prompt demands ``\textit{open the left closet door}'' but no clear leftmost door exists).
 The LLM outputs the corresponding part mask ID for any suitable object.
 If multiple objects are selected in this stage, we choose one randomly with equal probability.
-This final step selects a contextual object consistent with the provided prompt, while the \targetassets metadata provides the relative functional mask \funmask.
+This final step selects a target object consistent with the provided prompt, while the \targetassets metadata provides the relative functional mask \funmask.
+We report in the Supplementary Materials examples of assets and mask retrieved with Holodeck and with our strategy, as well as the LLM prompts we used.